crewstyle/OlympusZeus/README.md

 + Color - Need some custom colors?
 Use the Wordpress color picker.
 + Date - Provide a calendar widget to select a date.
 + Google Fonts - Want to use a custom font provided by Google Web Fonts?
 It's easy now.
-+ Images - Offers a list of choices with image labels (as radio buttons).
 + Include - Offers the possibility to include a php file.
 + RTE - Want a full rich editing experience?
 Use the Wordpress editor.
 + Social - Who has never needed social links on his website?
 You can manage them easily here.